 ► Technical assistance to the Office of Behavioral Health’s Data Integration Initiative to align mental health and substance use data with each other, Medicaid, and new health information technology.

 Colorado College and the University of Northern Colorado participate in the Master Property Program (MPP), which helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact (MHEC) in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 billion.
+Created by the Midwestern Higher Education Compact (MHEC) in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 million.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.
 The University of Colorado System participates along with Metropolitan State University of Denver.
 In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase from competitively bid purchasing agreements to reduce costs on a range of hardware and software products and services.

-Joseph Garcia, Colorado Lieutenant Governor and executive director of the Colorado Department of Higher Education; D. Rico Munn, partner, Baker & Hostetler; Kaye Howe, executive director, National Science Digital Library; David E. Skaggs, co-chair, Office of Congressional Ethics Board and former executive director, Colorado Department of Higher Education; William Byers, public relations manager of Grand Valley Power; William Hybl, chairman and CEO of El Pomar Foundation; Jenna D. Langer, vice president of operations and general counsel, CSU-Global Campus, and former executive director, Colorado Commission on Higher Education (CCHE); Rick O'Donnell, former chair, CCHE; William G. Kuepper III, senior policy advisor, CCHE; Tim Foster, president, Colorado Mesa College, Grand Junction; Debbie Allen, former legislator and business owner, Aurora; Audrey Alvarado, senior consultant, Mosaica, and former executive director of the National Council of Nonprofit Associations in Washington, D.C.; Joe D. May, president, Louisiana Community and Technical College System, and former president, Colorado Community College and Occupational Education System; M. Lee White, executive vice president of the George K. Baum & Co.; Anthony Rechlitz, lawyer, Denver; and WICHE President David A. Longanecker, former assistant secretary, U.S. Department of Education.
+Diane Duffy, interim executive director, Colorado Department of Higher Education; Joseph Garcia, Colorado Lieutenant Governor and executive director of the Colorado Department of Higher Education; D. Rico Munn, partner, Baker & Hostetler; Kaye Howe, executive director, National Science Digital Library; David E. Skaggs, co-chair, Office of Congressional Ethics Board and former executive director, Colorado Department of Higher Education; William Byers, public relations manager of Grand Valley Power; William Hybl, chairman and CEO of El Pomar Foundation; Jenna D. Langer, vice president of operations and general counsel, CSU-Global Campus, and former executive director, Colorado Commission on Higher Education (CCHE); Rick O'Donnell, former chair, CCHE; William G. Kuepper III, senior policy advisor, CCHE; Tim Foster, president, Colorado Mesa College, Grand Junction; Debbie Allen, former legislator and business owner, Aurora; Audrey Alvarado, senior consultant, Mosaica, and former executive director of the National Council of Nonprofit Associations in Washington, D.C.; Joe D. May, president, Louisiana Community and Technical College System, and former president, Colorado Community College and Occupational Education System; M. Lee White, executive vice president of the George K. Baum & Co.; Anthony Rechlitz, lawyer, Denver; and WICHE President David A. Longanecker, former assistant secretary, U.S. Department of Education.